 June 6, 1944 is a day that should never be forgotten.
 It was the day some 150,000 troops landed on French beaches to roll back the Nazi menace.
-On that first day 10,000 of these young men died.
+On that first day 10,000 of these young men were casualties.
 Today you can go to the Normandy Cemetery and find 9,388 white crosses marking the graves of brave Americans who died during the campaign.

 It has just been commemorated again – for the 75th time.
 Every year however we have fewer and fewer veterans from that day left to pay tribute to.
 Soon there will be no more of these champions remaining to commemorate the liberation of Europe and the end of the Second World War.

 Soon it will all be a distant memory.
 And one vital question that remains unanswered is this: is the West today capable of raising up such an army again?
 Would we have enough young people brave enough, manly enough, and willing to sacrifice their very lives for a cause greater than themselves?

 Those are some very good questions, and one is fearful of ever getting affirmative responses.
 Not only has the West declared war on its own history, but in abandoning the values that made the West great – primarily Judeo-Christian values – we have nothing left to live for – or die for.

 As one meme making the rounds on the social media puts it: